 We are keen to ensure that the texts we share with our children reflect our community - their different family structures, the variety of ethnic backgrounds and any disabilities or needs that individuals have.
 The links below are for a great website where parents can also find recommended stories and books which reflect our diverse community - please click on the images to take you to the relevant section of website for EYFS and KS1.

 Our curriculum provides a range of reading opportunities in all areas of learning.
 Reading skills are taught through 1:1 reading, small groups, guided reading and whole class reading opportunities.
+We use the CLPE Power of Reading to support our teaching of English from Nursery to Year 2.

 Reading skills are taught through 2 dimensions: